Al Loquasto

-Albert John (Al) Loquasto (Jr.) (June 21, 1940 – July 31, 1991), was an Italian-American racecar driver.
+Albert John Loquasto Jr. (June 21, 1940 – July 31, 1991), was an American racing driver and businessperson.

+Racing career

 Born in Easton, Pennsylvania, Loquasto died in a plane crash in Fogelsville, Pennsylvania.
 He drove in the USAC and CART Championship Car series, racing in the 1969–1980 and 1982–1983 seasons, with 61 combined career starts, including the 1976 and 1977 Indianapolis 500.
-He finished in the top ten 11 times, with his best finish in 7th position in 1975 at Ontario.
+He finished in the top ten 11 times, with his best finish in seventh position in 1975 at Ontario.

 Loquasto raced on a tight budget, fielding his own cars which were often several years old.
-He qualified for his first Indy 500 after receiving technical assistance from Clint Brawner.
-He also drove six NASCAR races from 1981 to 1982.
+He qualified for his first Indianapolis 500 after receiving technical assistance from Clint Brawner.

+Loquasto drove six NASCAR races from 1981 to 1982.
 Prior to his open-wheel career, Loquasto was a five-time national hillclimbing champion.

+Personal life

 Loquasto's chief occupation was as the owner of APCO, Inc., an automotive warranty company, and he was a veteran of the Vietnam War.
 Loquasto was a fourth-degree member of the Knights of Columbus.

-Al Loquasto was the first cousin of Sicilian-American scenic designer and costume designer Santo Loquasto, and a distant cousin of Sicilian-American author Angelo F. Coniglio.
-All are descendants of Libertino lo Guasto, a foundling born in Serradifalco, Sicily in 1796.
-Al Loquasto's survivors include his spouse Sandra Loquasto and son A.J.
-(III) Loquasto.
+Loquasto was the first cousin of scenic designer and costume designer Santo Loquasto, and a distant cousin of American author Angelo F. Coniglio.